-- Raise on line and data dashboard documents are used to give detailed information about our school data and how we compare with schools nationally which helps us to focus on areas for improvement - Wirral Education Authority provide an initial analysis of our school data based on EYFS, Phonics Screening, Year 2 National Tests and Year 6 National Tests and comparing us with other LA schools. - Data is shared between class teachers as the children move into new classes to ensure that all transition points within our school allow the pupils' needs to be met from the outset.
+- Wirral LA provide an annual analysis of our end of year data based on EYFS, Phonics Screening, Year 2 National Tests and Year 6 National Tests. - The DfE provide a detailed analysis in the Autumn term, comparing our school performance to that of schools nationally to help us identify key areas of focus for improvement. - Data is shared between class teachers as the children move into new classes to ensure that all transition points within our school allow the pupils' needs to be met from the outset.
 This is achieved using Target Tracker, which we currently subscribe to on a yearly basis.
 Target Tracker allows the children's progress to be tracked by assessing against the National Curriculum Statements for Reading, Writing, Maths and Science.
 At present Ofsted do not stipulate a specific assessment format or procedure; therefore, we use Target Tracker at present and continually review this system to ensure that it is fit for purpose within our school. - Using Target Tracker, each child has a target for Reading, Writing, Maths and Science.
 At present Target Tracker recommends six steps progress during the academic year.
 For example if a child ended Year 2 on a 2W+ then the expected band for the end of Year 3 would be 3W+.
-Targets can be increased or decreased if it is deemed necessary and following a discussion with The Senior Leadership Team. - Target Tracker also assists us at present to know what is Age Related Expectations (ARE) for each year group and we use this as a guide to inform the analysis of our data. - The band and sub band that the children are assessed within is achieved through a robust combination of strategies, the use of the National Curriculum statements on Target Tracker, Progress Tests from an Educational Company (Rising Stars) and daily teacher formative assessments. - Data is inputted into Target Tracker every half term by class teachers. - Pupil Progress Meetings are held every term to discuss and monitor the progress of the children and in particular any children who are vulnerable or not on track so that suitable measures can be implemented. - Moderation is carried out during the year to ensure that a consistent approach is in place and that consistent judgements are made across classes and year groups.
-This takes place on a variety of levels - within Key Stage phases, within Key Stages, as a whole school and with other schools within our local area. - Book scrutinies completed by The Senior Leadership Team and Core Subject Leaders. - Foundation subjects are assessed at the end of each term. - Lesson observations by The Headteacher and Deputy Headteacher also inform our assessment cycle. - Discussions with our School Improvement Partner.
+Targets can be increased or decreased if it is deemed necessary and following a discussion with The Senior Leadership Team. - Target Tracker also assists us in identifying Age Related Expectations (ARE) for each year group and we use this as a guide to inform the analysis of our data. - The band and sub band that the children are assessed within is achieved through a robust combination of strategies, the use of the National Curriculum statements on Target Tracker, Progress Tests from an Educational Company (Rising Stars) and daily teacher formative assessments. - Data is inputted into Target Tracker each term by class teachers. - Pupil Progress Meetings are held every term to discuss and monitor the progress of the children and in particular any children who are vulnerable or not on track so that suitable measures can be implemented. - Moderation is carried out during the year to ensure that a consistent approach is in place and that consistent judgements are made across classes and year groups.
+This takes place on a variety of levels within Key Stage phases, within Key Stages, as a whole school and with other schools within our local area. - Book scrutinies are completed by the Senior Leadership Team and/or Core Subject Leaders. - Foundation subjects are assessed at the end of each topic - Lesson observations by the Senior Leadership Team and Core Subject Leaders also inform our assessment of strengths, standards across the school and areas to improve. - Discussions with our School Improvement Partner.